AxoIsAxo/EnhancedPets/README.md

 ## Github
 https://github.com/AxoIsAxo/EnhancedPets

-`we are working to add helpful comments to the code :D`
+`we are working on adding helpful comments to the code :D`